Section 26a Regulations

 (1) Maintain such facilities in good repair; and

-(2) Obtain TVA approval for any repairs that would alter the size of the facility or for any new construction.
+(2) Obtain TVA approval for any repairs that would alter the size of the facility, create a structural modification, or for any new construction.

 As regards structures on the Little Tennessee River, applications are deemed by TVA to be formally submitted within the meaning of section 26a of the Act, on that date upon which applicant has complied in good faith with all applicable provisions of §1304.2.